grexor/apa/docs/source/apaExpress_usingw.rst

 .. figure:: figures/help_menu.png
   :align: center

 #.
-Search allows you to find and view comparisons in apaExpress
+Browse allows you to find and view comparisons in apaExpress
 #.
 Help opens this documentation
 #.
 About provides some compact information about apaExpress research platform, it's use and contributors
 #.
 Sign-in provides the possibility to login with your existing Google account for accessing un-published data on our servers at **apaexpress.org**.
 We do not store any information or get access to any of your Google account details